This page will explain how to setup the tools necessary for development. The tools necessary for development are:

 Installation instructions for these tools are as follows.

-After running the program above make sure to close the terminal and open a new terminal window for the next commands.
+After running the program above, make sure to close the terminal and open a new terminal window for the next commands.
+You should be able to invoke the java virtual machine in a Terminal (or Command Prompt):

 $ java -version